ETS-Next-Gen/writing_observer/docs/how-to/communication_protocol.md

 On success, the response includes export payloads keyed by export name.
 Inspect `DAGExecutionException` for error details.

+The executor validates each requested export before any DAG work begins.
+If an export name is unknown - or if its declared `returns` node cannot be found - the server responds with a `DAGExecutionException` describing the missing export or node.
+Surfacing these errors in logs or UI telemetry helps diagnose typos and stale configuration quickly.

 When using integration bindings, call the generated async function with the same parameters.

 ## 10. Construct Websocket Requests